Total and Marginal Utility

 Where I is the income of the consumer.

 An indifference curve shows the various combinations of Article X and Article Y that produce the same degree of utility or satisfaction to the consumer.
-Consumer tastes and balance can also be demonstrated by indifference curves.
+So the consumer tastes and balance can also be demonstrated by indifference curves.
 Thus a curve of indifference superior to others, which represents a greater degree of satisfaction.
 The indifference curves have negative slopes, are convex to the origin and cannot be crossed.

-Marginal Substitution rate
+Marginal Substitution Rate

 The consideration of families as owners of the productive and income-earning resources is analyzed elsewhere in this course.
-Here we will consider them only as demanders of goods and services so we will refer to these economic agents with the term ‘consumers’.
+Here we will consider them only as demanders of goods and services.
+So we will refer to these economic agents with the term ‘consumers’.

-Suppose, for example, that we went into a pastry for a snack.
-The first sweet will give us much satisfaction; the second we will not like it so much.
+Suppose that we went into a pastry for a snack.
+The first sweet will give us much satisfaction.
+Then the second we will not like it so much.
 If we continue taking cakes, there will come a time when we will feel satiated.
 Any cake consumed after satiety will be unpleasant.
-The marginal utility of cakes, that is, the utility provided by the last cake consumed, has been getting smaller and smaller until it becomes negative.
-The image graphically represents the total utility, at the top, and the marginal utility produced by the cakes in our example.
+So the marginal utility of cakes, that is, the utility provided by the last cake consumed, has been getting smaller and smaller until it becomes negative.
+The image graphically represents the total utility, at the top.
+Also the marginal utility produced by the cakes in our example.

 Note that the height of the “steps” of total utility coincides with the size of the marginal utility steps.
-In fact, the total utility perceived by the consumption of four cakes is equal to the total utility perceived by the consumption of three cakes plus the utility produced by the fourth, that is, by its marginal utility.
+In fact, the total utility perceived by the consumption of four cakes.
+Actually is equal to the total utility perceived by the consumption of three cakes.
+Moreover the utility produced by the fourth, that is, by its marginal utility.